pathakshashank17/Magik/readme.md

 from <a href="chrome://extensions/">chrome://extensions</a>.
 For removing, simply click `Remove` in the extensions tab.

+<h4>Huge credits</h4>

+This was highly derived from [Presto412's extension](https://github.com/Presto412/Google-Meet-Mute-Gesture).
+I apologize for not giving him proper credits.
+This is merely an enhancement to his extension.

 <p align="center">All contributions and issues are welcome 🤗.</p>